General Academic Policies

 - With the privilege of admission to California Lutheran University, students accept the responsibility of clarifying the records (including financial records) if they withdraw from a course or from the University before the end of the semester.

 - Students who do not complete a course and do not officially withdraw from the University will receive a grade of UW for the semester (counted equivalent to a grade of F in the GPA).
+The university does not automatically drop students who register for a course and then choose not to attend.

 Note: Academic withdrawal deadlines do not correspond to tuition reduction deadlines.
 Tuition reduction policies are outlined in the section on University Costs.
 The financial obligation for withdrawing from the University is usually severe.

 Students may audit a lecture course upon the approval of the instructor.
 They will earn no credit and receive no grade and will not be required to complete assignments or take examinations.
 They may not claim credit or challenge the course for credit at a later date.
 Adequate attendance for recording of AU on the student’s permanent record must be verified by the instructor.
 The fee for audit is listed in the section on University Costs.
 A change from credit to audit may not be made after the last day to withdraw without academic penalty.
 A change from audit to credit may not be made after the last day to add a class.
+Auditing a class does not grant access to a course's Blackboard page.

 Currently enrolled students who plan to transfer additional credits from another institution must have prior approval by the Registrar.